-- Retail development proposals in excess of 1,000 sq.m. gross floorspace, significant commercial leisure development, and other significant cultural, civic and community uses should be located within town and local centres.
-Where such proposals are located outwith town and local centres, they will only be supported where it can be demonstrated that: - They accord with the sequential town centre first approach in which locations are considered in the following order of preference: - Town and local centres: - Edge of centre or commercial centres; - Out of centre locations that are, or can be made accessible by a choice of transport modes; - There is no adverse impact on the vitality and viability of town and local centres; and - In the case of out of centre and edge of centre locations, there is a need for the development. - Retail development proposals of less than 1,000 sq.m gross floorspace, serving neighbourhood needs, will be permitted more generally within the urban area, subject to other LDP policies. - 3.
+- 1. Retail development proposals in excess of 1,000 sq.m. gross floorspace, significant commercial leisure development, offices, and other significant cultural, civic and community uses should be located within town and local centres.
+Where such proposals are located outwith town and local centres, they will only be supported where it can be demonstrated that: - They accord with the sequential town centre first approach in which locations are considered in the following order of preference: - Town and local centres: - Edge of centre; - Commercial centres; - Out of centre locations that are, or can be made accessible by a choice of transport modes: - There is no adverse impact on the vitality and viability of town and local centres; and - In the case of out of centre locations, there is a need for the development. - Retail development proposals of less than 1,000 sq.m gross floorspace and serving a demonstrated neighbourhood need, will be permitted more generally within the urban area, subject to other LDP policies. - 3.
 Motor vehicle showrooms will be permitted generally within allocated business and industrial sites, or other existing business areas, providing that access, servicing and any associated activities can be accommodated without detriment to residential amenity, the functioning of the road network, or the operation of adjacent businesses.

-4.51 The town centre first principle means that town and local centres are the preferred location for significant retail and commercial leisure, major community and cultural uses and other uses generating significant footfall.
-For retail use, the threshold for 'significant' development will be 1,000 sq.m. gross floorspace, below which shops will be regarded as serving neighbourhood needs and supported in appropriate locations generally within the urban area.
-Significant development outwith town and local centres will be assessed against certain criteria, including the sequential approach.
-Retail and leisure impact assessments will be required for proposals in excess of 2,500 sq.m. gross floorspace, but may also be necessary in certain circumstances for smaller proposals.
+4.50 The town centre first principle means that town and local centres are the preferred location for significant retail and commercial leisure, major community and cultural uses and other uses generating significant footfall.
+The threshold for significant development will be 1,000 sq.m. gross floorspace, below which proposals that are shown to be serving neighbourhood needs will be supported in appropriate locations generally within the urban area.
+Outwith town and local centres, retail and/or leisure impact assessments and a sequential assessment will be required for development proposals in excess of 1,000 sq.m. gross floorspace but, in certain circumstances, may also be required for smaller proposals.
+These circumstances will vary from case-to-case but will generally occur in situations where the likely impact of a proposal would be disproportionate to its scale.
+Examples of disproportionate impacts include where: 1) the sale of a particular type of goods is proposed on which a nearby centre is particularly reliant; 2) the location of the proposal is such that there will be a particularly high diversion of trade, or 3) where a local centre is in a particularly vulnerable state.